 Plant genetics is the study of plant genes, genetic diversity and heritability.
 How plant traits are determined by their genes can be useful to help people breed towards specific targets more efficiently and effectively.

-Genetics can affect anything from germination rate, cannabinoid variety and strains, plant structure, fiber content, and optimal harvest times.
+Genetics can affect anything from germination rate, cannabinoid production, plant structure, fiber content, and optimal harvest times.
 Developing hardy hemp varieties with stable and favorable genetics is very much a part of hemp cultivation.

 The industry needs more groups developing better hemp varieties that speak to the hundreds if not thousands of industrial applications.
 LeafWorks assists those hemp breeding groups through supportive marker-assisted breeding services.
-In these services, we assay the genetic signature of a trait of interest and identify which plants are best to breed and propagate in a formal breeding program
+In these services, we assay the genetic signature of a trait of interest and identify which plants are best to breed and propagate for your formal breeding program.

 Cannabis business owners and investors want to purchase hemp seeds that are proven to be top-notch quality and consistent.
 The 2018 Farm Bill does not address marijuana, but the federal regulatory environment now allows for federally legal hemp production.

 Currently, hemp breeding companies can cultivate and, breed new varieties and formally register and protect their intellectual property with well-characterized plant descriptions and corresponding genetic sequencing to back up claims with the USPTO.
 In theory, patenting for protection sounds straightforward, but in reality it’s fairly complex in this emerging market.
 Even when you know what your cultivar is, whether you can actually call it yours and prevent anyone else from growing it is complicated.